department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/Mobile_design_Round2/conversation_guide.md

 - How many medications can you refill right now, based on what you see here?
 - Why aren’t you able to refill some medications?
 What does Renew mean here?
 What would you expect to happen if you clicked that?
 - You requested a refill a while back and want to get an update on when it’ll arrive.
 How would you do that?
 - What other things can you do on this page?
-(If they notice Other Medication + Allergies/Reactions action
-s) Where do you expect that info to go?
+(If they notice Other Medication + Allergies/Reactions actions) Where do you expect that info to go?
 Who would be able to see that info?
 What are your thoughts on being able to add that info here?
 (If they notice the medication statuses ie. expiring soon, in progress, etc) What do you think that means?
 Is there any additional information that you need?
 - What other things can you do on this page?
 What's missing from this page?
 - You want to check all your upcoming appointments, how would you do that from here?
 OR How would you get back to that first screen we saw?